CS-33-Gesture-Recognition/Capstone/README.md

 #### Dependency list

-The following dependencies need to be installed through pip
+The following dependencies need to be installed through pip by doing the following.
-- opencv-python
-- pyrealsense2
-- numpy
-- PyQt5
-- PIL
-- torch
-- torchvision
-- split-folders
-- matplotlib
-- scipy
-- sklearn

-Installing through pip should be done as following:

-`{python version} -m pip install {package} --user`
+`pip install -r requirements.txt`

 ### Mac